Bachelor of Music Education Degrees

 Other Secondary Performance

-Required for keyboard or voice students: secondary band instrument (2-2-2-2 cr.).
+Required for keyboard or voice students: secondary orchestra instrument (2-2-2-2 cr.).

 Core Music Courses